District Staff

 mburris@lawrencecd.org

 Mary Burris joined The Lawrence County Conservation District in 2017 as the Watershed Specialist.
-In January of 2023 she became the District Manager.
-Mary is a graduate of Penn State and Chatham Universities and serves on several local boards and volunteer agencies including New Visions for Lawrence County, Tri-County CleanWays, and the Lawrence County Planning Commission.
+In January of 2023 she moved into the role of District Manager.
+Mary is a graduate of Penn State and Chatham Universities with Masters Degrees in both Landscape Studies and Landscape Architecture.
+Mary serves on several local boards and volunteer agencies including the Southwestern PA Water Network, New Visions for Lawrence County, Tri-County CleanWays, and the Lawrence County Planning Commission.

 Jillian Court, Erosion & Sedimentation (E&S) Technician